NKulling/SWECO25/focal_statistics_toolbox/README.md

 The necessary inputs for this tool are:

-1. a folder containing one or several raster layers
+1. A folder containing one or several raster layers
-2. an output folder
+2. An output folder

 The **mean**  value is calculated on a circle with varying radius.